• Home

 2024 -2025 The National Endowment for the Humanities announces $37.5 Million for 240 Humanities Projects Nationwide.

-Reentry Sisters board member Catherine Besteman and executive director Linda Small are on a collaborative research team with Bridget Conley and Brittany Arneson from Tufts University.
+eentry Sisters board member Catherine Besteman and executive director Linda Small are on a collaborative research team with Bridget Conley and Brittany Arneson at the World Peace Foundation at Tufts University.

 March 2025